 Required preparation classes for those intending to be confirmed, received or reaffirmed explore the Bible, the Book of Common Prayer, church history, liturgy and the Episcopalian faith.

-If you are interested in becoming confirmed or learning about upcoming Confirmation classes for youth or adults, please contact us.
+If you are interested in becoming confirmed or learning about upcoming Confirmation classes, please contact us.